julielinx/julielinx.github.io/_posts/2020-04-21-21_reg_score_theory.md

 - $\mu$ is also the mean value
 - $n$ is the number of observations
 - $\sum$ means to sum (add) things together
-- | | is to take the absolute value
+- $\lvert \rvert$ is to take the absolute value
 - The rest should be basic mathematical symbols

 **Bias and Variance**

 *[Hands-On Machine Learning](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291)* has a very succinct sidebar with information on bias, variance, and irreducible error.
 These are the three components that make up a model's generalization error.

-> *Bias*</br>
+> *Bias*

-This part of the generalization error is due to wrong assumptions, such as assuming that the data is linear when it is actually quadratic.
-A high-bias model is most likely to underfit the training data.</br></br>
+> This part of the generalization error is due to wrong assumptions, such as assuming that the data is linear when it is actually quadratic.
+A high-bias model is most likely to underfit the training data.

-*Variance*</br>
+> *Variance*

-This part is due to the model's excessive sensitivity to small variations in the training data.
-A model with many degrees of freedom (such as a high-degree polynomial model) is likely to have high variance, and thus to overfit the training data.</br></br>
+> This part is due to the model's excessive sensitivity to small variations in the training data.
+A model with many degrees of freedom (such as a high-degree polynomial model) is likely to have high variance, and thus to overfit the training data.

-*Irreducible error*</br>
+> *Irreducible error*

-This part is due to the noisiness of the data itself.
+> This part is due to the noisiness of the data itself.
 The only way to reduce this part of the error is to clean up the data (e.g., fix the data sources, such as broken sensors, or detect and remove outliers).

 **Bias**